 Money moves fast in our hyper-digitised age and corresponding thirst for rapidity.
 It may (or may not) surprise you to learn that PayPal will hold your funds for 3-5 business days before they clear into your PayPal account.
 Emphasis on ‘business days’ with weekends adding two more days on top.

 Technology is more than capable of transferring funds instantly.
-Many competitors prove this by offering 1–2-day transfers, if not instant.
+Many of its competitors demonstrate this capability by offering 1–2-day transfers, or even instant payments.

 In 2021, PayPal introduced a revolutionising new feature to the platform: cryptocurrency.
 PayPal introduced four cryptocurrencies: Bitcoin, Ethereum, Litecoin and Bitcoin Cash, which can be used like regular currencies to make purchases on the platform.
 Enabling 392 million users to access to cryptocurrency was viewed as a huge boost for the crypto industry.